Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 * allow appsettings.json object to bind a particular Model obect

-How to bind two objects: (--> See appsetings.json, HomeController and Model/AlertConfig.cs)
+How to bind two objects: (--> See appsetings.json, HomeController (line 64) and Model/AlertConfig.cs)

 1. We create new Model class, the property names and data type in new Model class must be the same as in appsettings.json object